-4. Plaintiff Cobb's is an individual business owner with her principal place of business located at 1215 Parade Street, Erie PA 16503-1123.
-Cobb's operates a retail establishment.
+4. Plaintiff Honey Baked Ham is a limited liability company organized under Pennsylvania law with its principal place of business located at 7200 Peach Street Unit 120, Erie PA 16509-4757.
+Honey Baked Ham operates a café in Erie, Pennsylvania.
+One or more of the members of Honey Baked Ham are citizens of Pennsylvania.

-5. Defendant Erie is a Pennsylvania business corporation with its principal place of business in Erie, Erie County, Pennsylvania.
-Erie is an insurance company engaged in the business of selling insurance contracts to commercial entities such as Plaintiff in Pennsylvania and across the country, including in states like New Jersey.

-6. At all times material, Erie engaged in substantial and not isolated activity on a continuous and systematic basis in the state of New Jersey by issuing and selling insurance policies in New Jersey and by contracting to insure property located in New Jersey.

-7. This Court has subject matter jurisdiction under 28 U.S.C. § 1332(d) because there is diversity between Defendant and at least one member of each class; there are more than one hundred members of each class; and the amount in controversy exceeds \$5,000,000 exclusive of interest and costs.
-This Court also has subject matter jurisdiction under 28 U.S.C. §§ 2201 and 2202 and is authorized to grant declaratory relief under these statutes.

-8. Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the events and/or omissions giving rise to the claim occurred in this district and/or a substantial party of the property that is the subject of the action is situated in this district.

-9. This Court has personal jurisdiction over Defendant because Plaintiff's claims arise out of, among other things, Defendant conducting, engaging in, and/or carrying on business in New Jersey; Defendant breaching a contract in this state by failing to perform acts required by contract to be performed in this state; and Defendant contracting to insure property in New Jersey.
-Defendant also purposefully availed themselves of the opportunity of conducting activities in the state of New Jersey by marketing their insurance policies and services within the state, and intentionally developing relationships with brokers, agents, and customers within the state to insure property within the state, all of which resulted in the policy at issue in this action.
+- 5. Defendant Erie is a Pennsylvania business corporation with its principal place of business in Erie, Erie County, Pennsylvania.
+Erie is an insurance company engaged in the business of selling insurance contracts to commercial entities such as Plaintiff in Pennsylvania and across the country, including in states like Pennsylvania. - 6.
+At all times material, Erie engaged in substantial and not isolated activity on a continuous and systematic basis in the state of Pennsylvania by issuing and selling insurance policies in Pennsylvania and by contracting to insure property located in Pennsylvania. - 7.
+This Court has subject matter jurisdiction under 28 U.S.C. § 1332(d) because there is diversity between Defendant and at least one member of each class; there are more than one hundred members of each class; and the amount in controversy exceeds \$5,000,000 exclusive of interest and costs.
+This Court also has subject matter jurisdiction under 28 U.S.C. §§ 2201 and 2202 and is authorized to grant declaratory relief under these statutes. - 8.
+Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the events and/or omissions giving rise to the claim occurred in this district and/or a substantial party of the property that is the subject of the action is situated in this district. - 9.
+This Court has personal jurisdiction over Defendant because Plaintiff's claims arise out of, among other things, Defendant conducting, engaging in, and/or carrying on business in Pennsylvania; Defendant breaching a contract in this state by failing to perform acts required by contract to be performed in this state; and Defendant contracting to insure property in Pennsylvania.
+Defendant also purposefully availed themselves of the opportunity of conducting activities in the state of Pennsylvania by marketing its insurance policies and services within the state, and intentionally developing relationships with brokers, agents, and customers within the state to insure property within the state, all of which resulted in the policy at issue in this action.